MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/capabilities-edge-options.md

 ## Recognized Capabilities

-For standard capabilities that `EdgeDriver` accepts, navigate to [Selenium documentation][SeleniumDocumentation] and [W3C WebDriver standard][W3cWebdriver].
-This article only lists capabilities specific to Microsoft Edge \(Chromium\).
+For standard capabilities that `EdgeDriver` accepts, navigate to [Selenium documentation][SharedCapabilitiesSeleniumDocumentation] and the [W3C WebDriver standard][CapabilitiesW3cWebdriver].
+This article only lists capabilities specific to Microsoft Edge.

 ## EdgeOptions object